ylh551400/product-insights-rag-llm/README.md

 Each mode automatically loads different Quick Questions that match the analysis type.

-✔ Ask Your Own Question

-Type any product question about complaints, matching algorithm issues, pricing, etc.
+✔ Ask Your Own Question: type any product question about complaints, matching algorithm issues, pricing, etc.

-✔ Evidence Transparency

-Every insight comes with source review citations so conclusions are always grounded.
+✔ Evidence Transparency: every insight comes with source review citations so conclusions are always grounded.

 ---